-Why Visit SpainSpain has it all.
-With both Atlantic and Mediterranean beaches, natural parks, the most interesting restaurants and markets, top-notch cuisines, the best wine at affordable prices, architecture, and museums to delight you, book your flight and enjoy these offers.
+8 Reasons to Visit SpainSpain has it all.
+With Atlantic and Mediterranean beaches, natural parks, the most exciting restaurants and markets, top-notch cuisines, the best wine at affordable prices, architecture, and museums to delight you, book your flight and enjoy these offers.

 There is so much to engage any traveler.
-Today, it has 45 world heritage sites, and visiting these places will take up most of your time.
-After visiting Spain's parts we have not covered in our previous visits, my husband and I spent one winter in Barcelona.
-Spain has not stopped to delight us no matter how many times we have seen.
+Today, it has 45 world heritage sites; visiting them will take up most of your time.
+After visiting Spain's parts we had yet to cover in previous visits, my husband and I spent one winter in Barcelona.
+Spain has not stopped to delight us no matter how often we have seen it.

 The last time we were here in Spain, we visited the Extremadura region and the South, including Seville, Cadiz, Cordoba, Granada, Malaga, and Algeciras.
-This time, we chose Barcelona, Tarragona, Zaragoza, Madrid, and Toledo.
+We chose Barcelona, Tarragona, Zaragoza, Madrid, and Toledo this time.
 What we saw in these places intrigued us, so we started digging into Spain's history, and the more we knew the country, the more fascinated we were.

-They added to the Roman legacy with beautiful buildings, an awareness of architecture, and tolerant culture that seems unmatched in the modern world.
-The Moorish sites are stunning and give Spain one of the best, two punches in architectural history.
-Spain at that time had several kingdoms, with Castille and Aragon as the largest.
+They added to the Roman legacy with beautiful buildings, an awareness of architecture, and a tolerant culture that seems unmatched in the modern world.
+The Moorish sites are stunning, giving Spain one of the best two punches in architectural history.
+Spain then had several kingdoms, with Castille and Aragon as the largest.
 The two kingdoms merged with Ferdinand and Isabella's marriage, but they kept to their own culture.
 Navarre, as an example, was influenced mainly by the French.
-There are now 17 autonomous regions in Spain, and each one is different from the other.
+There are now 17 autonomous regions in Spain, each one being different.

-Then came the Reconquista, with the Christians throwing out the Moors and the Jews and replacing them with the massive churches, convents, and basilicas, which squat on the top of almost every hill.
+Then came the Reconquista, with the Christians throwing out the Moors and the Jews and replacing them with massive churches, convents, and basilicas, squatting on almost every hill.
 But all these early influences gave Spain all kinds of cultural traits differentiating one region from another.
-Such diversity is what made Spain more so enjoyable to visitors.
+Such diversity is what made Spain more enjoyable to visitors.
 2. Awesome Weather

 So, in Spain, you have a scattering of almost everything, including great weather and amazing beaches.
 It's all accessible, reasonably affordable, and, for those who don't like the beach crowd, as long as you don't go near the east coast of Valencia and the south coast, you can avoid the touristic unpleasantness of those who want to have a fun break from work.
-We are spending winter in Barcelona, but the sun shines almost every day that winter seems so far away.
+We spent winter in Barcelona, but the sun shone almost every day that winter seemed so far away.
 3. Fantastic Food

 With food, Spain now has the most Michelin-starred restaurants in the world.
 It is no surprise because the fishing villages are busy bringing to the market some of the fresh fish and seafood you have ever tried.
 There are the tapas and the pintxos which you must try.
 Don't expect the tapas you've gotten used to in New York or Capetown.
 When we got our tapas in the home of the tapas, Merida, my husband, and I looked at each other.
 You still can order the ones you're familiar with:

-Mixed with rice and spices, you have the famous paella that you must indeed try when you're in Spain.
-Know that there are so many different kinds, so try as many as you can.
+You have the famous paella you must try in Spain mixed with rice and spices.
+Know there are so many different kinds, so try as many as possible.
 The Jamon stands out with names like Iberico, Bellota, and Serrano.
 The chorizo and Spanish vegetables are genii.
 Furthermore, Spain has an abundance of "panaderias" and "pastelerias" turning out whatever bread you fancy, cakes, and cookies that will delight your sweetest desires.
-As food is of immense interest to many of us these days, I am adding more pictures of some of my favourites such as tapas, jamon and cheeses.
+As food is immensely interesting to many of us, I am adding pictures of my favorites, such as tapas, jamons, and cheeses.
 4. Museums

 The architecture is impressive.
 Just go around Barcelona.
-You'll find the imagination gone wild of the proponents of Art Nouveau, Gaudi, Montaner and Puig i Cadafalch, and words like the Mudejar style blends the European and Moorish influences.
-Of course, there are many Gothic, Romanesque and Baroque architecture to which Spanish architects add their unique style.
+You'll find the imagination gone wild of the proponents of Art Nouveau, Gaudi, Montaner, and Puig i Cadafalch, and words like the Mudejar style blend the European and Moorish influences.
+Of course, there are many Gothic, Romanesque, and Baroque architecture to which Spanish architects add their unique style.
 6. Fiestas and Carnivals

 Architecture is not the only attraction.
 The fiestas are full of color, and extraordinarily unique expressions border on bizarre but exciting and memorable things for some people.
 Every city has its own, and locals enjoy food, drink, and dances.
 Some of the most famous are: